Canon 1Ds vs 5D Mark III

 Feature comparison: Canon 1Ds vs 5D Mark III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the 1Ds (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Canon 5D Mark III, and comparable cameras.

-Concerning the storage of imaging data, both the 1Ds and the 5D Mark III write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1Ds writes its imaging data to Compact Flash cards, while the 5D Mark III uses Compact Flash or SDXC cards.
+The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1Ds vs 5D Mark III